 Out of only two fish and five loaves of bread, Jesus feeds a mammoth crowd, who among them were a whopping five thousand men.
 This was a miracle.
 What human beings can’t comprehend we call it a miracle.

-Jesus looked up to heaven and blessed the loaves and fish the same way He did during the Last Supper when He said, “Take this all of you and eat it, for This is My Body.”
+In the passage, it is written that Jesus looked up to heaven and blessed the loaves and fish and gave it to the disciples to distribute to the people.
+This is the same way He did during the Last Supper when He said, “Take this all of you and eat it, for This is My Body.”

-Today we are celebrating the Solemnity of the Most Holy Body and Blood of Christ, The Corpus Christi.
-We celebrate the Transubstantiation of the Bread and Wine offered at the alter into The Most Holy Body and Blood of our Lord Jesus Christ.
+During the celebration of the Solemnity of the Most Holy Body and Blood of Christ, The Corpus Christi, we celebrate the Transubstantiation of the Bread and Wine offered at the alter into The Most Holy Body and Blood of our Lord Jesus Christ.
 We always do this during the Liturgy of the Eucharist.